frnsys/geiger/proposal/proposal.md

 ## Motivation

 On popular or controversial stories, there may be hundreds to thousands of comments.
-It is unrealistic to assume that anyone will read even a significant fraction of the comments for these cases.
+In these cases it is unrealistic to assume that anyone will read even a significant fraction of the comments.
 Even in more modest amounts (<100), there may still be too many comments to read all the way through.
 Making sense of how people are reacting and what the general opinions are towards something is a very noisy and labor-intensive process.
 Considering the varying quality and sheer quantity of comments, readers may be intimidated away and join more manageable discussions on other platforms.
 It is possible that a reader still wants a general understanding of the sentiment or reaction towards a particular piece, and this could provide an entry point into the conversation on the NYT site.

 ## Hypothesis